pierreferry/tchatclone/README.md

 To run the app, you need to have docker installed on your machine.
 IMPORTANT : I've asked a friend to run the app on his machine and he had some issues with docker.
-If you have any issue, please try to update docker to latest version or reach out to me.
+If you have any issue, please try to update docker to latest version.
+If it's something you can't do, try using older versions of node or mongodb images.

 To launch the dev environment, run `docker compose up` in the root folder.
 Then go to http://localhost:5173 to see the app.